tc39/notes/meetings/2019-07/july-23.md

 RBN: Currently yes

 WH: In the async situation, you first look for @asyncDispose.
-If it’s there, you run and await it, else you run @dispose, otherwise error.
+If it’s there, you run and await it, else you run `@@dispose`, otherwise error.
 This creates a refactoring hazard: If you add an @asyncDispose method as a default to something like the Object prototype, you may change the meaning of a lot of things in your program since the async disposes which would have defaulted to the sync disposes now refer to the new async dispose.

 RBN: This would also be a problem for async iterator for things that were also previously normal iterators.
 We don’t do anything special to handle that.